sqlalchemy/sqlalchemy/README.unittests.rst

 **MSSQL configuration**::

-    # only needed if a local image of mysql is not already present
+    # only needed if a local image of mssql is not already present
     docker pull mcr.microsoft.com/mssql/server:2019-CU1-ubuntu-16.04

     # create the container with the proper configuration for sqlalchemy